SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

 **Note:** This step is optional.

 The [Spartacus Sample Data Addon]({{ site.baseurl }}/assets/other/spartacussampledataaddon.zip) makes a copy of the Electronics storefront with changes that better suit the design of the out-of-the-box Spartacus style and content.
+For more details about these changes, see [Spartacussampledataaddon AddOn]({{ site.baseurl }}{% link _pages/dev/spartacussampledataaddon.md %}).

 The name of the new storefront base site is **electronics-spa**.